Uni-President China: History

 The company was established in 1992.
 It is incorporated in the Cayman Islands and is headquartered in Shanghai.
 It was listed on the Hong Kong Stock Exchange in 2007 with its IPO price at HK$4.22 per share.

-In 2008, the Uni-President Group's operating HQ under the Uni-President China Holding Group started construction in Changning District, Shanghai.

-On May of 2014, the Uni-President China Holding Group came back to Taipei Exchange to issue Baodao Debt, becoming the first Taishang company to issue the Baodao Debt.
+In May 2014, the Uni-President China Holding Group came back to Taipei Exchange to issue Baodao Debt, becoming the first Taishang company to issue the Baodao Debt.

 Related events

 In 2013, the UK’s “Economist” reported that researchers found that the mainland China government’s subsidy for unified control accounted for 18.2% of its 2011 net profit, which was approximately US$ 9 million (approximately NT$ 276 million).